Skip to content

 # Renders: **Status:** Online\n**Users:** 42

-action_section(text, *, label, callback, emoji=None, style=None, custom_id=None)
+action_section(text, *, label, callback, emoji=None, style=secondary, custom_id=None, disabled=False)

 Creates a Section with text and a StatefulButton accessory.
+Pass disabled=True to render the button greyed out and non-interactive.

 action_section(